OrangeReaper/homeassistant/README.md

 ### Automations
 1. When Defiant NAS is switched off it is also disconnected from mains supply.
-2. When Excelsior is switched off ot is also disconnected from mains power supply.
+2. When Excelsior is switched off it is also disconnected from mains power supply.
-3. When my main PC is switched off all attached USB Drives are also switched off
+3. When my main PC is switched off all attached USB Drives are also switched off.
+4. When my main PC is switched on my NAS drive is switched on using Wake-on-LAN

 ## <a name="startup">Start Automations Automation</a>
 When commissioning my Home Assistant system I experienced problems with automations firing in an unwanted manner during startup.
 To fix this I used the *initial_state: false* switch in the affected automation.
 The *Start Automations* Automation turns these automations on 20 seconds after start-up or restart **but not** after a *reload automations* operation (in other words, beware, all such automations are *off* following a *reload automations* operation).